Start of Main Content

 Democratic Republic Of The Congo

-The Democratic Republic of Congo has experienced violent conflict since the start of the First Congo War in 1996–97.
-The Second Congo War (1998–2003), was the deadliest conflict since World War II.
-Today there is an ongoing political crisis as government power-sharing agreements are falling apart.
-The crisis is further complicated by multiple violent conflicts involving over one hundred armed groups, and multiple health epidemics including Ebola, COVID-19, and measles.
-The risk of a new mass killing in the Democratic Republic of Congo remains high, and our Early Warning Project has ranked the country in the top-10 highest-risk countries every year since the project began in 2014.
-Learn about the recent history of instability and conflict, as well as the continued search for justice and accountability.
+The Democratic Republic of the Congo (DRC) has experienced violent conflict since the start of the First Congo War in 1996–97.
+The Second Congo War (1998–2003) was the deadliest conflict since World War II.
+Despite several peace agreements, the DRC continues to experience political instability, crackdowns on civil liberties, humanitarian crises, and the proliferation of rebel groups operating in its east and northeast regions.
+Armed conflict in these regions has made civilians vulnerable to killings, sexual violence, and displacement.
+The risk of a new mass killing in the DRC remains high, and our Early Warning Project has ranked the country in the top-20 highest-risk countries every year since the project began in 2014.
+Learn about the recent history of instability and conflict, and the continued search for justice and accountability.

 • For more than three decades, inter-ethnic tensions and regional instability have threatened the country’s security.